john-k-walton/Prologue-Oscillators/README.md

 more 1.2 models in the works, as well as Chord and Speech from 1.0. hopefully a Prologue II/Epilogue will arrive for more controls some day.

 **-fixed a bug in Modal and String models.
-Trigger was too late to render the models accurately. this was the source of the pitch-zip in newly loaded Modal models. also effected the rendering of strings a bit.
+Trigger was too late to render the models accurately. also effected the rendering of strings a bit.
 Modal really sounds great now!

 -----------------
 [12/17/24] finished LFO2 mode. just some model tweaking and cleanup to do on some models, then i'll post the lot of them as release candidates today or tomorrow.